-So, here we have this forward problem in which we are given the actuator rates which maybe angular rates or maybe expansion rate of a prismatic actuator and we to find out the path velocity; that means, the velocity at every point on the path which of course, will be tangent to the path.
-The inverse problem we are given the path velocity which means, we are given the tangent velocities at every point on the path, we have to find out the actuator rates which can realize that velocity.
-And hence it can also realize that path so; this is also a path planning problem.
-So, this is intimately connected with the path planning problem.
+So, here we have this forward problem in which we, are given the actuator rates which maybe angular rates or maybe expansion rate of a prismatic actuator and we to find out the path velocity; that means, the velocity at every point on the path which of course, will be tangent to the path.
+The inverse problem, we are given the path velocity which means we are given the tangent velocities at every point on the path, we have to find out the actuator rates which can realize that velocity and hence, it can also realize that path.
+So this is also a path planning problem, so this is intimately connected with the path planning problem.
+So, for example, in this excavator if I want to move it on a certain path, I must have the velocity is defined tangent to the path.

-So for example, in this excavator if I want to move it on a certain path I must have the velocities defined tangent to the path.
-So, these are the velocity vectors at each point we have such a velocity vector which must be tangent to the path.
-So, suppose at this point if I want to have this velocity vector, what should be the expansion rates of these two actuators or the forward problem is given the actuator rates, what is the velocity on the path.
-So, either way you can look at this problem.
-Similarly, for this parallel kinematic machine suppose I want to have this path then I must specify the velocities something like this on that path and corresponding to these velocities I can find out what should be the expansion rate of the three prismatic actuators.
-So, that will realize this path.
+So this, these are the velocity vectors.
+At each point, we have such a velocity vector, which must be tangent to the path.
+So, suppose at this point if I want to have this velocity vector, what should be the expansion rates of these 2 actuators or the forward problem is given the actuator rates what is the velocity on the path, so either way you can look at this problem.
+Similarly, for this parallel kinematic machine, suppose I want to have this path, then I must specify the velocities something like this on that path and corresponding to these velocities I can find out what should be the expansion rate of the 3 prismatic actuators, so that will realize this path.

-So, let us plan our discussions on velocity analysis.
-So, we will start with constraint mechanisms will look at some geometric concepts.
-In this lecture in subsequent lectures we are going to study and the analytical velocity relations for constraint mechanisms, after that we are going to look at open chain robot mechanisms and finally, closed chain robot mechanisms.
+So, let us plan our discussions on velocity analysis, so we will start with constraint mechanisms, we look at some geometric concepts in this lecture.
+In subsequent lectures, we are going to study and the analytical velocity relations for constraint mechanisms, after that we are going to look at open chain robot mechanisms and finally, closed chain robot mechanisms.